Joanne Schreuders is a widow, mother of ten, author, speaker and

 organizer.
 The small town of Fullarton, Ontario is home to her.

-She has authored three books: Securing Your Legacy,
+She has authored three books: Family At Large,

-Family, and Doing It Well - Walking Through Cancer with Hope.
+Doing It Well - Walking Through Cancer with Hope, and her workbook Securing Your Legacy.
+Joanne speaks

-Joanne speaks at various events and offers presentations on topics
+at various events and offers presentations on topics like home,

-like home, office, and garage organization, Swedish Döstädning
+office, and garage organization, Swedish Döstädning Cleaning, and

 Joanne was born in Ontario to a Christian family and attended